-Proofreading online is a very popular way to earn money at home or wherever you…
+Proofreading online has become a very popular - and lucrative - way to earn income…

 World of Freelancers contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.

 Working in a location-independent job can be an ideal way to live.
 Proofreader Erica Simonson takes it to the next level by working, traveling and living on a boat in Alaska.
 Here’s a look into her unique lifestyle.

 Q. Tell us a little about yourself.

 A. Ah!
 The infamous question!
 The basics are: I’m 46 years old, married, and live on a 52′ Hatteras with my husband and cat in beautiful Juneau, Alaska!
 I love nature and the outdoors and am just now teaching myself to fly fish.

 Q. Tell us about life in Alaska!